georg-jung/SharpIppNext/README.md

 ## License

-Copyright © Daniel Klecha, Evgeny Zelenov

-Spectre.Console is provided as-is under the MIT license.
-For more information see LICENSE.
+SharpIpp is provided as-is under the MIT license.
+See [LICENSE.txt](LICENSE.txt) for details.